 Attendance at the New Zealand Rural General Practice Network conference is part of the training programme, so it is recommended that you make every effort to attend.
 It is the one national meeting that rural hospital doctors try to attend each year.
-It includes sessions that meet our continuing medical education needs, as well as the Division's AGM and Dinner, which is usually preceded by sessions specifically for RHM registrars.
+It includes sessions that meet our continuing medical education needs, as well as the Division's AGM and dinner, which is usually preceded by sessions specifically for rural hospital medicine registrars.